 A client asked for clarification on a few suggestions I’d queued for their project.
 While I don’t offer much background, this article is still informative.
 Partially edited to protect the innocent.

 What is Google Page Rank?
 How do I measure it?

+(Decade in the future Dan chiming in: GPR is largely deprecated these days.)
 Google pagerank is best explained by those who’ve already typed it:

 Typesetting and typography: What are they and should I care?

 Typography… I’ll just talk around it a bit.
 Here’s an old-as-dirt webpage restaurant menu which